 Since ICPCN started we have been mapping the provision of children’s palliative care services – these maps show the development of children’s palliative care since 2005.

-By 2019 there had been an increase in the development of children’s palliative care globally.
+By 2023 there has been an increase in the development of children’s palliative care globally.
 Whilst not all of this increase can be attributed to ICPCN, ICPCN has played a key part in its development.
 Whilst we are delighted to see the changes, we are aware that there is still a way to go in order to ‘turn the map dark green’ i.e. where every child and their family, regardless of where they live, can access palliative care if they need it.
-We plan to update the map in the near future.
+We plan to update the map every couple of years and will soon have more details on our Project page..

 ICPCN is the Global Voice of CPC

 The ICPCN believes that research and the dissemination of findings is an important component of the development of children’s palliative care globally.
 Increasing the evidence base for children’s palliative care is vital in order to improve the care provided, along with service delivery, education and advocacy.
 Dissemination of research results, and the sharing of experiences is vital to building capacity for children’s palliative care.
-ICPCN also has a role.
-ICPCN works in several different including: driving and initiating research, collaborating on research, supporting research and disseminating research.
+ICPCN works in several different ways including: driving and initiating research, collaborating on research, supporting research and disseminating research.

 A) Research that has been driven and initiated by ICPCN includes: